Home / Clientside & SDKs

 handler to the renderFields

 call.
-This callback will be invoked whenever an error is raised from the integration.
+This callback is invoked whenever an error is raised from the integration.

-The Card Viewer will not render error messages or update the UI inside of iframes when errors are encountered.
-It is up to you to introspect and handle errors accordingly.
+The Card Viewer doesn’t render error messages or update the UI inside iframes when errors occur.
+You must introspect and handle errors accordingly.

 Error | Description |